Table of Contents

 The average girl will get her first period around 12 years old, but this varies from person to person.
 Menstruation means that a woman can get pregnant, however, this does not mean that she is physically, mentally, or emotionally ready to conceive.
 The reproductive system continues to develop during the teenage years, which can make periods irregular when it comes to length and flow.

 The second stage starts from 20 to 30 years of age, which is when women’s fertility is at its peak.
 This period in a person’s life presents many changes: some seek to keep developing professionally, others pursue educational goals and many decide to start a family.
 While for some having babies comes easy, a large portion of couples struggle to conceive, which is when assisted reproduction treatments – like In Vitro Fertilization – can be very helpful.
-For personal reasons, others may want to postpone parenthood but also keep a high chance of having a healthy pregnancy in the future – these cases can be candidates for egg or sperm freezing.
+For personal reasons, others may want to postpone parenthood but also keep a high chance of having a healthy pregnancy in the future – these cases can be candidates for sperm or egg freezing.

 Ver esta publicación en Instagram